 - Triple Tent (no hookups) | 3 sites | $78/night $15/night senior discount

-In addition to the boat ramp, Sunnyside County Park offers boat moorage for campers!
+In addition to the boat ramp, Sunnyside County Park offers boat moorage for campers at $10 per night per vessel.

-There is a daily usage fee for all moorage.
-You will also be able to reserve your moorage by contacting the Linn County Parks Department at (541) 967-3917 or send an email.
+You can reserve your moorage through our website linnparks.com, contacting the Linn County Parks Department at (541) 967-3917 or send an email.

 McDowell Creek County Park is only 6 miles from Sunnyside County Park and offers hiking trails, natural paths, and beautiful waterfall viewing.